Raneem-Khafagy/Convex-NN-Optimization/README.md

 ## Results

-The algorithm achieves a test accuracy of approximately 85%, which is a reasonable performance for the NSL-KDD dataset.
+The algorithm achieves a test accuracy of approximately 85%.
+The hinge loss function is used as a loss function and the "L1 regularization" is used as a regularization penalty with the regularization parameter set to 0.1.
+The theta vector and the b scalar (representing the learned weight vector and bias term, respectively) are extracted from the solution and used to compute predicted labels for the test set, which are then compared to the true labels to compute the accuracy.

 ## Contributing